-If the death was due to natural causes, the Coroner would inform the Registrar, and the death can be registered and a death certificate issued.
-But, if there is to be an inquest, an Interim Certificate of the fact of death can be issued by the Coroner to assist in the administration of the estate.
-When the inquest is completed, the Coroner will notify the Registrar, a death certificate can then be obtained.
+If the death were due to natural causes, the Coroner would inform the Registrar, and the death can register the death and a death certificate issued.
+But, if there is to be an inquest, an Interim Certificate of the fact of death can be issued by the Coroner to assist in administering the estate.
+When the inquest is completed, the Coroner will notify the Registrar; you can obtain a death certificate.

 What is an Inquest?

 An inquest is an inquiry into who has died and how, when, and where the death occurred.
 An inquest is not a trial; the Coroner must not blame anyone for the death.
-An inquest is usually opened primarily to record that a death has occurred and to identify the dead person.
-It will then be adjourned until any police enquiries, and the Coroner’s investigations are completed.
+An inquest is usually opened primarily to record a death that has occurred and identify the dead person.
+It will then be adjourned until any police enquiries and the Coroner’s investigations are completed.
 The full inquest can then be resumed.